-At the base is a stable and reliable Debian-based Linux kernel and operating system (OS) tailored for embedded systems.
-Communication the is handled using the conventional Linux serial and networking protocols, using both C and Ruby programming languages.
+At the base of X is a stable and reliable Debian-based Linux kernel and operating system tailored for embedded systems.
+Communication with the sensor and actuator devices is handled using the conventional Linux serial and networking protocols, using both C and Ruby programming languages.
 The SES system design also relies on the simple and proven process management tools available in Linux to both automatically start the control system at boot time, and to restart the system should it fail unexpectedly.